Ibrahimnalmanaseer/reading-notes/mongodb.md

  method inbuilt in express to recognize the incoming Request Object as a JSON Object

-What does the /:id mean in a route? assign proprtey and can be reached req.params object What is the difference between PUT and PATCH? put used for update the entire data , but th epatch update acertain data .
+## What does the /:id mean in a route?
+   assign proprtey and can be reached req.params object
+## What is the difference between PUT and PATCH?
+  put used for update the entire data , but th epatch update acertain data .

-How do you make a default value in a schema?
+## How do you make a default value in a schema?

-What does a 500 error status code mean?
+## What does a 500 error status code mean?
+The server has encountered a situation

-What is the difference between a status 200 and a status 201?
+## What is the difference between a status 200 and a status 201?
+200 is succeded request , but 201 it mean the update is suceeded